Roku SDK reference

 LaunchDarklyTask node to your scene.

-REM get a reference to to tasklaunchDarklyNode = m.top.findNode("my-node-name")REM create configurationconfig = LaunchDarklyConfig("MY_MOBILE_KEY", launchDarklyNode)REM create a useruser = LaunchDarklyUser("user-key")REM initialize the clientLaunchDarklySGInit(config, user)
+REM get a reference to the tasklaunchDarklyNode = m.top.findNode("my-node-name")REM create configurationconfig = LaunchDarklyConfig("mobile-key-123abc", launchDarklyNode)REM create a useruser = LaunchDarklyUser("user-key")REM initialize the clientLaunchDarklySGInit(config, user)

 For each SceneGraph component you want to use the SDK in you need to initialize an interface to talk to the SceneGraph.
 This interface provides all the expected client functionality, such as evaluation.

-REM create the scenegraph communication wrapperlaunchDarkly = LaunchDarklySG(launchDarklyNode)REM use the clientvalue = launchDarkly.boolVariation("MY_FLAG_KEY", false)
+REM create the scenegraph communication wrapperlaunchDarkly = LaunchDarklySG(launchDarklyNode)REM use the clientvalue = launchDarkly.boolVariation("flag-key-123abc", false)

 It's important to create a single client instance.
 The client instance maintains internal state that allows LaunchDarkly to serve feature flags without making any remote requests.
 Do not instantiate a new client with every request.